It’s the third week of March once again.

-I bethought my kindergarten years.
-Way back, there are only eight colors, and there are rainbows after each rain.
-Everyone around just play and each one has their lunchboxes full of stuff.
-I remember my teacher reading us fairy tales often.
-She would tell us stories about a prince, a princess, and their castle.
+Way back, there are only eight colors and there are rainbows after each rain.
+Everybody would play and everyone have their own lunchboxes full of stuff.
+I remember my teacher reading fairy tales in front of the class–stories about a prince, a princess, and their castle.

-But my trip to remembering does not stop there.
+But my trip to remembering did not stop there.

-That was the first day my teacher read the Cinderella love triangle to the class.
+That was the first day my teacher read the Cinderella story in front of the class.

-Tomorrow came, I excite myself for our class’ break time.
-My girl classmate brought again some jelly.
-She approached the same guy classmate and asked him to open the jellyace for her.
-That was when I fall in love with the idea of falling in love.
+Next day came and I excite myself for our class’ break time.
+My girl classmate brought again some jelly and she approached the same guy classmate whom she asked to open the jellyace for her yesterday.
+That was the exact moment that I realized I had fallen in love with the idea of falling in love.
 Staring at them makes me remember happy endings.

 And I wished that they were meant for each other.

-And the days had gone fast approaching.
-The school days are over.
-Parting is such a sweet sorrow.
-And goodbyes are uttered by everyone including my girl classmate bidding farewell to my guy classmate.
+But summertime came fast approaching.
+I realized school days were over and goodbyes were uttered by everyone including my girl classmate bidding farewell to my guy classmate.

 And now I welcome you to the present timeframe.
 I am eating jellies right this moment.
+Actually, I have forgotten what a jelly tastes like so I opened one.
+It still tastes the same though.
 You might be interested how life turns out.
 Yeah, I thought so, too.
-I thought my girl classmate is meant for my guy classmate.
-I am wrong.
+I thought my girl classmate is meant for my guy classmate–I am wrong.
 My girl classmate had her teen pregnancy.
-She was married.
+She was now happily married.
 My guy classmate horribly died in a heart attack.
 He is somewhere there, 6 feet underground.

 So I am sharing these three things to the world.